-12. Inspect Agency interim and year-end balance sheets for each fiscal year to determine if the AOP program had a negative fund balance at any time during the engagement period.
+- 12. Inspect Agency interim and year-end balance sheets for each fiscal year to determine if the AOP program had a negative fund balance at any time during the engagement period. - Results: We compared the revenue and expenses in the general ledger and confirmed that the AOP program did not have a negative fund balance at any time.

-- Results: We compared the revenue and expenses in the general ledger each month and confirmed that the AOP program did not have a negative fund balance at any time. - 13.
-Inspect uses of AOP program revenues collected in excess of actual program costs for each fiscal year and determine whether the Agency complied with its policy for handling excess program revenue. - Results: The Agency's policy requires an annual reconciliation of budget to actual and the Agency must provide rebates the following year for revenues collected in excess of actual program costs.
-However, the Agency did not follow its policy for 2021 and 2022 billings.
-As a result, the Agency: - Overcharged one source by \$2,222 on its 2021 billings... - Overcharged four sources by \$1,186, \$2,502, \$1,229 and \$1,140 on its 2022 billings. - 14.
-To ensure all Title V facilities were billed for permit fees during the engagement period, perform a query of all Title V sources and synthetic minors on an annual basis. - Results: The Agency has only four Title V sources.
-We determined that all four Title V sources were billed for permit fees.
+- 13. Inspect uses of AOP program revenues collected in excess of actual program costs for each fiscal year and determine whether the Agency complied with its policy for handling excess program revenue. - Results: The Agency's policy requires an annual reconciliation of budget to actual and the Agency must provide rebates the following year for revenues collected in excess of actual program costs.
+No exceptions were found as a result of applying this procedure. - 14.
+To ensure all Title V facilities were billed for permit fees during the engagement period, perform a query of all Title V sources and synthetic minors on an annual basis. - Results: The Agency had four Title V sources for 2023 and three Title V sources for 2024.
+We determined that Title V sources were billed for permit fees.